trhallam/segysak/README.rst

 *SEGY-SAK* aims to be your Python Swiss Army Knife for Seismic Data.

-To do this *SEGY-SAK* offers two things; a commandline interface (CLI) for inspecting and converting SEGY data to a more friendly format called NETCDF4, and by providing convenience functions for the data using `xarray <http://xarray.pydata.org/en/stable/>`_.
+To do this *SEGY-SAK* offers two things; a commandline interface (CLI) for inspecting and converting SEG-Y data to a more friendly format called NETCDF4, and by providing convenience functions for the data using `xarray <http://xarray.pydata.org/en/stable/>`_.
 We try hard to load the data the same way everytime so your functions will